-We may change these Terms & Conditions by notifying you by email or other agreed means at least two months before the change is due to happen.
+We may change these Terms and Conditions by notifying you by email or other agreed means at least two months before the change is due to happen.
 We will assume that you agree with the change.
 If you do not agree with the change you must tell us before the change happens and we will cancel your account immediately.
 If you cancel your account in this way then we will return any balance on the account to you and you will not be charged a fee.

-An up-to-date version of the account Terms & Conditions, as well as any notices of future changes will always be available via our website.
+An up-to-date version of the account Terms and Conditions, as well as any notices of future changes will always be available via our website.
 You should check our website and your online account portal regularly for such notices and changes.